The Naughty Puss, Louis, Wain, 1898

 Today's Musings, History & Folklore

-That Darn Cat! is a 1965 American Walt Disney Productions thriller comedy film starring Hayley Mills (in her last of the six films she made for the Walt Disney Studios) and Dean Jones (starring in his first film for Disney) in a story about bank robbers, a kidnapping and a mischievous cat.
+Does your cat wreak havoc in your home?
+Do you have a particularly curious or mischieveous kitty?
+If so, you and your cat may enjoy some retro Disney film watching of That Darn Cat! a 1965 American Walt Disney Productions thriller comedy film starring Hayley Mills (in her last of the six films she made for the Walt Disney Studios) and Dean Jones (starring in his first film for Disney) in a story about bank robbers, a kidnapping and a mischievous cat.
 The film debuted December 2, 1965 and was based on the 1963 novel Undercover Cat.

 The title song was written by the Sherman Brothers and sung by Bobby Darin and if not for the excess syllables, and more difficult rhyming scheme, might have been named "That Ecclefechan Feline."